spectram/astrospectram/content/sideprojects/_index.md

 ---
 title: Side Projects
 subtitle: These are some of the side projects that I've taken up over the years.
-tagline: |-
+tagline: |
   Bold proclamations that were
-  once buried deep
+  once buried deep.
   Some fledgling saplings,
   others full grown trees
 img_path: images/projects-bg.jpg